nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 Connects to Prism Central IP 10.36.240.21 with user name `admin`.
-This will prompt for password, so user can type the password to console.
+This will prompt for a password, so the user can type the password to the console.

 ## PARAMETERS